ZCHGorg/UnifiedinPy/README.md

 # UnifiedinPy
 To avoid float problems, higher and lower order scaling runs best in Base4096 or higher.
-Scripts are more or less chronological.
+Scripts are more or less chronological, though 8 is my current fav before more development.

 e.g. in CMD/Terminal: